Understand Hurricane Categories to Prepare Your Business for Damage

 Moderate-to-extensive damage will occur

 These intensifying storms can cause a significant hit to business continuity.
-Major roof damage is a possibility.
+Major roof damage or even roof failure is a possibility.
 Because of fallen trees and debris, road closures may hinder employees and first responders from navigating roadways.
 Near-total power loss can be expected, often lasting several days to weeks.

 This level of hurricane is also life-threatening due to potential flooding, storm surge if your business is coastal, and flying debris.